core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A CoAP client MAY repeat a multicast request using the same Token value and same Message ID value, in order to ensure that enough (or all) group members have been reached with the request.
 This is useful in case a number of group members did not respond to the initial request and the client suspects that the request did not reach these group members.
 However, in case one or more servers did receive the initial request but the response to that request was lost, this repeat does not help to retrieve the lost response(s) if the server(s) implement the optional Message ID based deduplication (Section 4.5 of {{RFC7252}}).

-A CoAP client MAY also repeat a multicast request using the same Token value and a different Message ID, in which case all servers that received the initial request will again process the repeated request since it appears within a new CoAP message.
+A CoAP client MAY repeat a multicast request using the same Token value and a different Message ID, in which case all servers that received the initial request will again process the repeated request since it appears within a new CoAP message.
 This is useful in case a client suspects that one or more response(s) to its original request were lost and the client needs to collect more, or even all, responses from group members, even if this comes at the cost of the overhead of certain group members responding twice (once to the original request, and once to the repeated request with different Message ID).

-The CoAP client can distinguish the origin of multiple server responses by the source IP address of the UDP message containing the CoAP response and/or any other available application-specific source identifiers contained in the CoAP response, such as an application-level unique ID associated to the server.
-If secure communication is provided with Group OSCORE (see {{chap-oscore}}), additional security-related identifiers enable the client to retrieve the right security material for decrypting each response and authenticating its source.
+The CoAP client can distinguish the origin of multiple server responses by the source IP address of the UDP message containing the CoAP response and/or any other available application-specific source identifiers contained in the CoAP response payload or CoAP response options, such as an application-level unique ID associated to the server.
+If secure communication is provided with Group OSCORE (see {{chap-oscore}}), additional security-related identifiers in the CoAP response enable the client to retrieve the right security material for decrypting each response and authenticating its source.

-While processing a response, the source endpoint of the response is not matched to the destination endpoint of the request, since for a multicast request these will never match.
+While processing a response on the client, the source endpoint of the response is not matched to the destination endpoint of the request, since for a multicast request these will never match.
 This is specified in Section 8.2 of {{RFC7252}}.
-It implies also that a server MAY respond from a UDP port number that differs from the destination UDP port number of the request, yet a CoAP server normally SHOULD respond from the UDP port number that equals the destination port of the request -- following the convention for UDP-based protocols.
+It implies also that a server MAY respond from a UDP port number that differs from the destination UDP port number of the request, although a CoAP server normally SHOULD respond from the UDP port number that equals the destination port of the request -- following the convention for UDP-based protocols.
 In case a single client has sent multiple group requests and concurrent CoAP transactions are ongoing, the responses received by that client are matched to an active request using only the Token value.
 Due to UDP level multiplexing, the UDP destination port of the response MUST match to the client endpoint's UDP port value, i.e. to the UDP source port of the client's request.

 For multicast CoAP requests, there are additional constraints on the reuse of Token values at the client, compared to the unicast case defined in {{RFC7252}} and updated by {{I-D.ietf-core-echo-request-tag}}.
 Since for multicast CoAP the number of responses is not bound a priori, the client cannot use the reception of a response as a trigger to "free up" a Token value for reuse.
 Reusing a Token value too early could lead to incorrect response/request matching on the client, and would be a protocol error.
-Therefore, the time between reuse of Token values used in multicast requests MUST be greater than:
+Therefore, the time between reuse of Token values for different multicast requests MUST be greater than:

 ~~~~~~~~~~~
 MIN_TOKEN_REUSE_TIME = (NON_LIFETIME + MAX_LATENCY +
                         MAX_SERVER_RESPONSE_DELAY)
 ~~~~~~~~~~~

 where NON_LIFETIME and MAX_LATENCY are defined in Section 4.8 of {{RFC7252}}.
 This specification defines MAX_SERVER_RESPONSE_DELAY as in {{RFC7390}}, that is: the expected maximum response delay over all servers that the client can send a multicast request to.
 This delay includes the maximum Leisure time period as defined in Section 8.2 of {{RFC7252}}.
 However, CoAP does not define a time limit for the server response delay.
 Using the default CoAP parameters, the Token reuse time MUST be greater than 250 seconds plus MAX_SERVER_RESPONSE_DELAY.
 A preferred solution to meet this requirement is to generate a new unique Token for every new multicast request, such that a Token value is never reused.
 If a client has to reuse Token values for some reason, and also MAX_SERVER_RESPONSE_DELAY is unknown, then using MAX_SERVER_RESPONSE_DELAY = 250 seconds is a reasonable guideline.
-The time between Token reuses is in that case set to a value greater than 500 seconds.
+The time between Token reuses is in that case set to a value greater than MIN_TOKEN_REUSE_TIME = 500 seconds.

-When securing Group CoAP communications with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, secure binding between requests and responses is ensured (see {{chap-oscore}}).
+When securing CoAP group communication with Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, secure binding between requests and responses is ensured (see {{chap-oscore}}).
 Thus, a client may reuse a Token value after it has been freed up, as discussed above for the multicast case and considering a reuse time greater than MIN_TOKEN_REUSE_TIME.
-If an alternative security protocol for Group CoAP is defined in the future and it does not ensure secure binding between requests and responses, a client MUST follow the Token processing requirements for the unicast case discussed above, as defined in {{I-D.ietf-core-echo-request-tag}}.
+If an alternative security protocol for CoAP group communication is defined in the future which does not ensure secure binding between requests and responses, a client MUST follow the Token processing requirements as defined in {{I-D.ietf-core-echo-request-tag}}.

 Another method to more easily meet the above constraint is to instantiate multiple CoAP clients at multiple UDP ports on the same host.
 The Token values only have to be unique within the context of a single CoAP client, so using multiple clients can make it easier to meet the constraint.

-Since a client sending a multicast request with a Token T will accept multiple responses with the same Token T, it is possible that especially the same server sends multiple responses with the same Token T back to the client.
+Since a client sending a multicast request with a Token T will accept multiple responses with the same Token T, it is possible in particular that the same server sends multiple responses with the same Token T back to the client.
 For example, this server might not implement the optional CoAP message deduplication based on Message ID; or it might be acting out of specification as a malicious, compromised or faulty server.

 When this happens, the client normally processes at the CoAP layer each of those responses to the same request coming from the same server.
-If the processing is successful, the client delivers the response to the application as usual.
+If the processing a response is successful, the client delivers this response to the application as usual.

 Then, the application is in a better position to decide what to do, depending on the available context information.
 For instance, it might accept and process all the responses from the same server, even if they are not Observe notifications (i.e., they do not include an Observe option).
-Alternatively, the application might accept and process only one of those responses, such as the most recent one from that server, e.g. when this can trigger a change of state.
+Alternatively, the application might accept and process only one of those responses, such as the most recent one from that server, e.g. when this can trigger a change of state within the application.

 ## Caching ## {#sec-caching}

-CoAP endpoints that are members of a CoAP group MAY cache responses as intended in Section 5.6 of {{RFC7252}}.
-In particular, the same rules apply for the set of request options used as "Cache-Key".
+CoAP endpoints that are members of a CoAP group MAY cache responses on a group request as defined in Section 5.6 of {{RFC7252}}.
+In particular, these same rules apply to determine the set of request options used as "Cache-Key".

-Furthermore, building on what defined in Section 8.2.1 of {{RFC7252}}:
+Furthermore, building on what is defined in Section 8.2.1 of {{RFC7252}}:

    * A client sending a GET or FETCH group request over multicast MAY update a cache with the responses from the servers in the CoAP group.
 Then, the client uses both cached-still-fresh and new responses as the result of the group request.

    * A client sending a GET or FETCH group request over multicast MAY use a response received from a server, to satisfy a subsequent sent request intended to that server on the related unicast request URI.
-In particular, the unicast request URI is obtained by replacing the authority part of the request URI with the transport-layer source address of the response message.
+In particular, the unicast request URI is obtained by replacing the authority part of the request URI with the transport-layer source address of the cached response message.

-   * A cache MAY revalidate a response by making a GET or FETCH request on the related unicast request URI.
+   * A client MAY revalidate a cached response by making a GET or FETCH request on the related unicast request URI.

-Note that, in the presence of proxies, this requires the client to distinguish the different responses to the same group request, as well as the different origin servers.
+Note that, in the presence of proxies, doing any of the above (optional) unicast requests requires the client to distinguish the different responses to a group request, as well as distinguish the different origin servers that responded.
 This in turn requires additional means to provide the client with information about the origin server of each response, as discussed in {{sec-proxy-caching}}.

-The following defines the freshness model and validation model to use for cached responses, hence updating the models defined in Section 5.6.1 and Section 5.6.2 of {{RFC7252}}, respectively.
+The following subsections define the freshness model and validation model to use for cached responses, which update the models defined in Section 5.6.1 and Section 5.6.2 of {{RFC7252}}, respectively.

 ### Freshness Model ## {#sec-caching-freshness}

-For caching at endpoints, the same freshness model relying on the Max-Age Option and defined in Section 5.6.1 of {{RFC7252}} applies.
+For caching at endpoints, the same freshness model relying on the Max-Age Option as defined in Section 5.6.1 of {{RFC7252}} applies.

 For caching at proxies, the freshness model defined in {{sec-proxy-caching}} of this specification applies.